 For LGBTIQ+ Victorians experiencing family violence who are not in immediate danger, there is specialised support available, including:

-There are also family violence services which are inclusive of LGBTIQ+ people, including:
+There are also sexual assault services which are inclusive of LGBTIQ+ people, including:

 - 1800Respect provides support to people impacted by sexual assault, domestic or family violence and abuse.
 It is available 24/7 on 1800 737 732 or through webchat at 1800RESPECT Online Chat.